-50.- It is a defence in any proceedings against a person ("the defendant") for an offence under section 49, in relation to a disclosure, for the defendant to prove that-

-- (a) the disclosure was to a person who, at the time of the disclosure, was a customer of the defendant or of a designated person on whose behalf the defendant made the disclosure, - (b) the defendant, or the designated person on whose behalf the defendant made the disclosure, was directed or ordered under section 17 not to carry out any specified service or transaction in respect of the customer, and - (c) the disclosure was solely to the effect that the defendant, or a designated person on whose behalf the defendant made the disclosure, had been directed by a member of the Garda Síochána, or ordered by a judge of the District Court, under section 17 not to carry out the service or transaction for the period specified in the direction or order.
+- 50.- It is a defence in any proceedings against a person ("the defendant") for an offence under section 49, in relation to a disclosure, for the defendant to prove that- - (a) the disclosure was to a person who, at the time of the disclosure, was a customer of the defendant or of a designated person on whose behalf the defendant made the disclosure, - (b) the defendant, or the designated person on whose behalf the defendant made the disclosure, was directed or ordered under section 17 not to carry out any specified service or transaction in respect of the customer, and - (c) the disclosure was solely to the effect that the defendant, or a designated person on whose behalf the defendant made the disclosure, had been directed by a member of the Garda Síochána, or ordered by a judge of the District Court, under section 17 not to carry out the service or transaction for the period specified in the direction or order.

+Defences undertaking or group.
-Defences - 51.-(1) It is a defence in any proceedings against an individual for an offence under disclosures within undertaking or group.
-51.-(1) It is a defence in any proceedings against an individual for an offence under the disclosure, for the individual to prove that, at the time of the disclosure-

-- (a) he or she was an agent, employee, partner, director or other officer of, or was engaged under a contract for services by, an undertaking, and - (b) he or she made the disclosure to an agent, employee, partner, director or other officer of, or a person engaged under a contract for services by, the same undertaking.

-(2) It is a defence in any proceedings against a person for an offence under section 49, in relation to a disclosure, for the person to prove that, at the time of the disclosure-

-- (a) the person was a credit institution or financial institution, or made the disclosure on behalf of a credit institution or financial institution, - (b) the disclosure was to a credit institution or a financial institution, - (c) the institution to which the disclosure was made was situated in a Member State or a place designated under section 31, and - (d) both the institution making the disclosure, or on whose behalf the disclosure was made, and the institution to which it was made belonged to the same group.

-(3) It is a defence in any proceedings against a person for an offence under section 49, in relation to a disclosure, for the person to prove that, at the time of the disclosure-

-- (a) the person was a legal adviser or relevant professional adviser, - (b) both the person making the disclosure and the person to whom it was made carried on business in a Member State or in a place designated under section 31, and
+- 51.- (1) It is a defence in any proceedings against an individual for an offence under disclosures within section 49, in relation to a disclosure, for the individual to prove that, at the time of the disclosure- - (a) he or she was an agent, employee, partner, director or other officer of, or was engaged under a contract for services by, an undertaking, and - (b) he or she made the disclosure to an agent, employee, partner, director or other officer of, or a person engaged under a contract for services by, the same undertaking. - (2) It is a defence in any proceedings against a person for an offence under section 49, in relation to a disclosure, for the person to prove that, at the time of the disclosure- - (a) the person was a credit institution or financial institution, or made the disclosure on behalf of a credit institution or financial institution, - (b) the disclosure was to a credit institution or a financial institution, - (c) the institution to which the disclosure was made was situated in a Member State or a place designated under section 31, and - (d) both the institution making the disclosure, or on whose behalf the disclosure was made, and the institution to which it was made belonged to the same group. - (3) It is a defence in any proceedings against a person for an offence under section 49, in relation to a disclosure, for the person to prove that, at the time of the disclo- - (a) the person was a legal adviser or relevant professional adviser, - (b) both the person making the disclosure and the person to whom it was made carried on business in a Member State or in a place designated under section 31, and - (c) those persons performed their professional activities within different undertakings that shared common ownership, management or control.

-Defence disclosure to customer in case of direction or order to suspend service or transaction. Рт.
-4 S. 51.

-(c) those persons performed their professional activities within different undertakings that shared common ownership, management or control.
+Defences - other disclosures between institutions or professionals.